gfinfra/gfinfra.github.io/careers/electrical_engineer.md

 ### Job Description

 We want someone who excels in precision, analysis, and communication — a literate, numerate, and articulate graduate.
-You'll be driving projects
+You'll be driving projects that support the resiliency of the electrical grid and AI data centers.

 ### Ideal Candidate Profile